 All-terrain vehicles, more commonly known as ATVs, are three- and four-wheeled motorized vehicles used for off-road riding on rugged terrain.
 ATVs are used for both fun and rescue purposes because they provide quick and easy access in off-road areas.
 Unfortunately, like every motorized vehicle, they can also be dangerous.
 Every year, numerous people, including children, are severely injured in ATV accidents.

-If you or a loved one has been hurt in an ATV accident in Michigan, contact the personal injury attorneys at Grewal Law PLLC for a free case consultation.
+If you or a loved one has been hurt in an ATV accident in Michigan, contact the ATV accident attorneys at Grewal Law PLLC for a free case consultation.
 We can be reached online or by calling (888) 211-5798.

 Injuries to Minors